-The Regional Road Safety Plan sets out how the road safety outcomes and targets will be achieved.
+The Regional Road Safety Plan sets out proposed actions and identifies associated targets, timeframes and responsibilities.
+These actions contribute towards achievement of the strategy's road safety outcomes and targets.
 The successful achievement of the outcomes will depend on a number of agencies working together on key projects.